 - Explore the beautiful Fairy Falls Track or Kitekite Falls.

-- The Hillary Trail is a new four-day walk following the coastline.
-It is muddy and challenging with one day of 11-12 hours walking.
+- The Hillary Trail is a challenging 4-6 day walk following the coastline.

-- Visit the wild blacksand beaches of Whatipu, Piha, or Karekare.
+- Explore the wild blacksand beaches of Whatipu, Piha, or Karekare.

 - Visit the Muriwai Beach Gannet Colony.